(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 From the 90s, Russia had one main demand: "a neutral Ukraine. � From 2008, the US tried to push through a Ukrainian NATO membership with the support of people in Western Ukraine.
 Moscow said it would lead to war.
 Despite this, the US continued with this policy, and initiated a coup d'état in Kyiv in February 2014.

 However, the Minsk Agreement of 2014–15 provided Russia a guarantee of a neutral Ukraine.
 It was signed by all members of the UN Security Council, and it would give Russia a buffer against Western military power.
-But Kyiv and Washington walked away from the Minsk agreement.
+But Kyiv and Washington walked away The Minsk Agreement.
 The secretary of the National Security Council of Ukraine, Oleksiy Danilov, said that a "fulfilment of the Minsk agreement would mean the destruction of the country."
 Instead, the Americans and British built up militarily in the country, and in 2019 added Ukraine a desire for NATO membership in the constitution despite the Minsk agreement.

 "A neutral Ukraine"

 All Western media said Russia would conquer Ukraine, but President Volodymyr Zelenskyy said the day after the invasion that Moscow would hold talks on "a neutral Ukraine."
 Negotiations began immediately.
-Zelenskyjs chief negotiator in Istanbul in March-April 2022, David Arakhamia, said that Russia had only one main demand: "A neutral Ukraine."
+Zelenskys chief negotiator in Istanbul in March–April 2022, David Arakham, said Russia had only one main demand: "A neutral Ukraine."
 "Everything else was cosmetic," he said.
 But Ukraine did not want to negotiate while Russian forces threatened Kyiv.
 Ukraine's Western allies said Kyiv "could not sign an agreement with a gun to its head."
 Moscow then said it would withdraw its forces from Kyiv as "a benevolent gesture".

 Zelenskyj had accepted a neutral Ukraine.

-- By March the Russians had withdrawn from the Kyiv area.
+By March 30, the Russians had withdrawn from the Kyiv area.
 Zelenskyj had accepted a neutral Ukraine.
 According to an article by Samuel Charap and Sergey Radchenko in Foreign Affairs (June 2024), both sides expected to reach an agreement during April.
 But they also said that it was not a given that the Western countries had accepted the agreement.
 Arakhamia's colleague during the talks in Istanbul, Zelenskyi's military adviser Oleksiy Arestovych, said the negotiations "were a success. [...]
 We opened the champagne bottle".

 But then came the events in Butsja 2.–4.
 April, which shocked the whole world.
 However, Zelenskyy told the BBC that talks were continuing.
 Both sides worked on a joint agreement despite what had happened Butsja.